MedBridge Promo Code (Updated Sept. 2018!)

 Are you an OT/OTA, PT/PTA, SLP, AT/ATC, or RN looking for a promo code for a MedBridge Education discount?

-This promo code gives you the best discount available to individual subscribers:
+The promotional code below gives you $175 off, which is the best discount available to individual subscribers.

 Here’s what you’ll pay when enter my code, broken down by profession:

 OTs and COTAs: $200 for the Education Plan or $250 for the Premium Plan

 PTs and PTAs: $200 for the Education Plan or $250 for the Premium Plan

 Nurses: $200 for the Education Plan (Premium Plan has not yet been released.)

 ATs and ATCs: $200 for the Education Plan or $250 for the Premium Plan.

 SLPs: $95 for the Education Plan or $145 for the Premium Plan.
 (The SLP price point is lower because there is currently less SLP content.
 MedBridge is working on this.)